 On September 9, 1999, the Authority adopted a Qualified Zone Academy Bond Resolution authorizing the issuance of QZABs to make loans to local governments on behalf of local education agencies for the purpose of financing eligible costs of certain projects.
-The state Department of Education recommends the projects to the Authority that should be funded under the QZAB program.
-The Taxpayer Relief Act of 1997 provided this financial tool whereby interest on QZABs is paid by the federal government in the form of an annual tax credit to the financial institutions that hold the QZABs.
-The bonds are secured solely by the payments made by the borrowers under the loan agreements, including amounts collected from unobligated state-shared taxes in the event of non-payment by the local governments and by certain funds held under the Qualified Zone Academy Bond Resolution.
+The state Department of Education recommended the projects to the Authority that should be funded under the QZAB program.
+The Taxpayer Relief Act of 1997 provided this financial tool whereby interest on QZABs was paid by the federal government in the form of an annual tax credit to the financial institutions that held the QZABs.
+The bonds were secured solely by the payments made by the borrowers under the loan agreements, including amounts collected from unobligated state-shared taxes in the event of non-payment by the local governments and by certain funds held under the Qualified Zone Academy Bond Resolution.
+The 2004 and 2005 QZAB bonds matured during fiscal year 2021; therefore, there were no outstanding bonds for the QZAB Program at June 30, 2021.